mikemjm/mikemjm.github.io/_posts/2024-08-07-wireguardian.md

 ![featured_image](/assets/adguardian/adguardian.jpg)

-### Similar to Docker-Hole, 'Adguardian' is easier to setup and replaces Pi-Hole with AdGuard Home!
+### Similar to [Docker-Hole](/posts/dockerhole/), WireGuardian is easier to setup and replaces Pi-Hole with AdGuard Home!

 Enjoy an ad free experience at home and on the go with with WireGuard + AdGuard Home.
 Easy to setup with just one docker compose file, follow along below!